 Written notice

-The City of Boulder will mail you a letter at least two weeks before work is scheduled to begin.
+The City of Boulder will mail you a letter at the beginning of the year your line is scheduled to be rehabilitated.
 The city's contractor, Eco-Matrix, will then contact you three times to notify you of the work status:

-- Immediately before work begins (STOP using indoor water at this point)
+• Immediately before work begins (STOP using indoor water at this point, you may drink tap water during work)

 If you have received a notice